Outdoor Play and Learning (OPAL)

 • Happier children

-• More active, fit and energetic children
+• More active, fit, and energetic children

 • A fully inclusive playtime offer

-• Children who can develop independence and resilience
+• Development of independence and resilience

 …. and most importantly fun!